gdxbs/CuttingEdge/README.md

 6. **Contour Detection**: OpenCV processes edges and contours
 7. **Output**: Cloth properties, dimensions, and contour information

+### Pattern Fitting Pipeline

+1. **Input**: Cloth data and pattern data (with contours and dimensions)
+2. **Environment Setup**: Initialize packing environment with cloth space and patterns
+3. **Training**: (If needed) Train the Hierarchical RL model through episodes of pattern placement
+4. **Inference**:
+   - Manager network selects the best pattern to place next
+   - Worker network determines optimal position and rotation
+   - Pattern is placed on the cloth if valid (no overlap, within boundaries)
+   - Process repeats until all patterns are placed or no valid placements remain
+5. **Output**: Final layout, material utilization percentage, and placement details for each pattern

 ## Scientific Foundation

 This project builds on several research papers: